-Los Angeles, CA - LOS ANGELES, September 12, 2013-- In its third quarterly report of 2013, the UCLA Anderson Forecast’s outlook for the United States asserts that the U.S. economy is “returning to normalcy.”
+Los Angeles, December 5, 2013 -- In its third quarterly report of 2013, the UCLA Anderson Forecast’s outlook for the United States asserts that the U.S. economy is “returning to normalcy.”
 And while the economy will not be “normal” by historical standards, it will be noticeably better than in recent years.

 California High-Speed Rail and Economic Lessons from Japan